bigbio/quantms/docs/formats.rst

 If RAW files are provided, the first step of the identification pipeline `converts them into mzML <https://quantms.readthedocs.io/en/latest/identification.html#mass-spectra-processing-raw-conversion>`_.

+.. important:: If you want to load local input spectra files instead of from SDRF or Experimental Design file.
+Please set `--root_dir` and `--local_input_type` (default mzML) parameters.

 Protein databases
 ~~~~~~~~~~~~~~~~~~